rust-stuco/lectures/week3/slides.md

     fav_items.push(item);
 }
 ```
+* What if I now want to print my list?
 * `favorite_computers` was moved in the `add_to_list` call.
 * Same problem as before

 ---

 # Let's try a mutable reference
 ```rust
 fn cool_guy() {